its-gucci/partially-observed-neural-processes/README.md

 ## Experiments

 In `2D_CT_Recon.ipynb`, we provide an example of how our AttnLNP model for 2D CT Reconstruction was trained and evaluated.
+A sample trained model is provided in the `saved_models` directory.

 ## Acknowledgements